-Compare and contrast the characteristics and digestive system of various species to understand the adaptations that allow them to survive in their environment.
+Compare and contrast the characteristics and digestive systems of various species to understand the adaptations that allow them to survive in their environment.

-We go on safari to observe a range of grassland species, in particular ungulates.
-Students will gain an insight into living systems to determine the beneficial and benign relationships that exist in an ecosystem, the interdependencies and the potential impacts of changes to keystone species in the African savannah.
+We investigate and compare the diet and dentition of a range of African grassland species, with a focus on ungulates.
+Students will gain insight into living systems, the interdependencies and the potential impacts of changes to keystone species in the African savannah.

 Learn how to classify mammals into dietary groups based on morphological characteristics, by observing animals and by analysing their skulls and scat.

 - The structural, physiological and behavioural adaptations that allow mammals to survive in the African savannah

 |Safari bus tour||40 minutes|

 |Self-guided walking trails and options to join educational keeper talks||1 – 4 hours|